sheeshmohsin/gmail_plugin/README.md

 Configuring This Package
 ------------------------

-First install libnotify package using this command:-

-    yum install libnotify

-Then clone this repository using this command:-
+Clone this repository using this command:-

     git clone https://github.com/sheeshmohsin/gmail_plugin